debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 	new file:   .gitmodules
 	new file:   TextFileLogger
 ```
+We can see that , it also staged two files (.gitmodules , TextFileLogger)

 But what is this **.gitmodules** file ?
+Lets print the contents of *.gitmodules* file from *Customer* repo :
 ```
 [Customer]$ cat .gitmodules
 [submodule "TextFileLogger"]